CraigThomasson/project-2-wheel-of-time-quiz/README.md

 * The site was tested in [google chrome](documentation/images/load-page.PNG), [Firefox](documentation/images/firefox.PNG), [Microsoft edge](documentation/edge.PNG) and [safari](documentation/safari-test.png).
 * It was also tested on [android](documentation/android-test.jpg) and [IOS](documentation/ios-testing.jpg) phones
-* As evidenced above i also tested on multiple view ports
+* As evidenced above I also tested on multiple view ports as evidanced by the images above
 * Links in nav bar where all tested to ensure they link to the correct pages
+* The quiz was also play tested by members of a wheel of time fan group on facebook. [playtest-1](documentation/images/playtest-1.PNG) [playtest-2](documentation/images/playtest-2.PNG) [playtest-3](documentation/images/playtest-3.PNG) [playtest-4](documentation/images/playtest-4.PNG)
+* 1 bug in the code was found in the play test that caused an extra question to be displayed when the quiz ends. to fix this i simply hid the question box in the end game function.
+* Several spelling/gramar issues where also found and fixed
+* The feedback for the useability and play ability of the quiz was overwhelmingly positive.
+The group enjoyed the language inspired by the book and found the quiz somewhat challenging on the harder level.

 ## Validation